Administration of Small Estates

 The applicant may apply for a new confirmation notice if all the properties beneficially owned by the deceased person in Hong Kong as at date of death are indeed wholly made up of money not exceeding $50,000 in aggregate and the deceased person did not hold any property as trustee or as the manager of a Tso or Tong.

 The confirmation notice is not a replacement for grant of representation.
-The bank may exercise its discretion in deciding whether to release the money in the bank account(s) stated in the schedule annexed to the confirmation notice to the executor or the person entitled in priority to administer the estate without a grant from the Probate Registry.
+The bank may exercise its discretion in deciding whether to release the money in the bank account(s) stated in the schedule annexed to the confirmation notice to the executor or the person entitled in priority to administer the estate without a grant from the court.

 The executor or the person entitled in priority to administer the estate, to whom money is paid, is legally obliged to administer the money properly.